 The subsurface investigation by drilling has been a primary exploration tool at DDGM's properties.
-To date, it has aided in defining three deposits mined on the Arista property and two deposits mined on the Alta Gracia property.
-Initially, in the 1990s, shallow testing (<100 m) was undertaken by RC drilling methods, prior to GRC's involvement in the project, to examine the sub-cropping, historic Aguila shallow-dipping, manto-vein deposit.
+To date, it has aided in defining three deposits mined on the Arista Project and two deposits mined on the Alta Gracia Project.
+Initially, in the 1990s, shallow testing (<100 m) was undertaken by RC drilling methods, prior to GRC's involvement in the Project, to examine the sub-cropping, historic Aguila shallow-dipping, manto-vein deposit.
 During the early 2000s, a combination of RC and core drilling further defined the mineralization of the Manto deposit.
 In 2005-2006 drilling had succeeded in determining the early indications of the Arista deposit.
-In 2007, the "discovery drill hole" into the Arista deposit (drill hole 107080) was completed, and additional core and RC drilling confirmed the presence of significant mineralization.
+In 2007, the "discovery drill hole" into the Arista deposit (hole 107080) was completed, and additional core and RC drilling confirmed the presence of significant mineralization.
 Subsequent drilling led to the definition of the heart of the Arista vein system, and by 2010, DDGM had declared official production at the Arista mine.
 By 2013, drilling had intercepted more than ten significant veins, most notably the Arista and Baja veins, and an equal number of vein splays of the Arista system.
-Other drill testing included flanking areas on the Aguila property, such as Escondida, Salina Blanca, Cerro Colorado, Fossil Bend, Chacal - Red Zone, Pilon, and other regional exploration targets.
+Other drill testing included flanking areas on the Arista Project, such as Escondida, Salina Blanca, Cerro Colorado, Fossil Bend, Chacal - Red Zone, Pilon, and other regional exploration targets.

 During 2013, the synthesis of exploration information led company geologists to examine a new area, the Switchback target, following up a suspected parallel structure about 500 m to the north-east of the Arista deposit.
 Favorable indications from geologic mapping and surface investigations of a hilly area along a narrow switchback road had intrigued the team, as it exhibited similarities to the Arista vein system, including the presence of an NNW-SSE trending porphyritic rhyolite dike along with gypsum (sulfate alteration), quartz vein fragments, minor quartz-amethyst veining, moderate-intense argillic and patchy intense iron oxide alteration all following a subparallel structural orientation, albeit offset to the northeast.
 Geochemical rock chips from this altered zone returned base metal anomalies with weakly elevated silver values.
-However, due to limited surface access, it was decided to utilize the nearest underground location in the Arista mine for drill testing, some 500 m to the south-west.
+However, due to limited surface access, it was decided to utilize the nearest underground location in the Arista mine, some 500 m to the south-west, for drill testing.
 The initial drill program consisted of holes drilled from the Arista mine at shallow dips across to the Switchback target zone more than 500 m below and 700 m to the south-east of the mapped surface indications.
 The discovery drill holes included 513016 (the main hole) and drill holes 513023, 513024, and 513028 (wedge holes off the main hole).
 Continued drilling identified sufficient mineralization to justify development access into the Switchback deposit.
-Mining of the Switchback system began in 2017.
-Drilling of the system has been ongoing, and the mineralized system has been extended by drilling along strike and up- and down-dip.
+Mining of the Switchback vein system began in 2017.
+Drilling of the Switchback vein system has been ongoing, and mineralization has been extended by drilling along strike as well as up- and down-dip.

-Drilling of targets outside the Arista project area, which hosts the Arista and Switchback deposits, has resulted in the definition of mineralization which has been mined on the Alta Gracia project, with operations developed on both the Mirador and Independencia deposits, as well as defining the La Tapada vein on the Margaritas project.
-DDGM continues to drill targets based on field results and interpretation.
+Drilling of targets outside the Arista Project area, which hosts the Arista and Switchback deposits, has resulted in the definition of mineralization which has been mined on the Alta Gracia Project, with operations developed on both the Mirador and Independencia deposits, as well as defining the La Tapada vein on the Margaritas property.
+DDGM continues to prioritize drill targets based on field results and interpretation.

-Total exploration drilling by DDGM through the end of December 2023 at the Don David Mine amounts to 496,638 meters and 1,960 drill holes (Table 7-5).
-Surface drill holes completed through December 31, 2023, at the Don David Mine are shown in Figure 7-4, with underground drill holes in Figure 7-5.
+Total exploration drilling by DDGM through the end of December 2024 at the Don David Mine amounts to 509,399 m and 2,047 drill holes (Table 75).
+Surface drill holes completed through December 31, 2024, at the Don David Mine are shown in Figure 74, with all underground drill holes in Figure 75.